bgd-labs/aave-proposals-v3/src/20241024_AaveV3EthereumLido_WETHReserveBorrowRateUpdateLidoInstance/WETHReserveBorrowRateUpdateLidoInstance.md

 This proposal increases the wETH deposit rate by increasing the wETH Borrow Rate (Slope1).
 Increasing the wETH borrow rate offsets a portion of the wstETH deposit rate and passes the yield from the yield-maximizing strategy to ETH depositors.

-The resulting increase in wETH deposit rate is expected to enable the DAO to revise lower the ETH deposit liquidity mining rewards.
+The resulting increase in wETH deposit rate is expected to enable the DAO to revise and lower the ETH deposit liquidity mining rewards.

 ## Specification